Rebellion of Túpac Amaru II

-The Rebellion of Túpac Amaru II (4 November 1780 – 15 March 1783) was an uprising by cacique-led Aymara, Quechua, and mestizo rebels aimed at overthrowing Spanish colonial rule in Peru.
-The causes of the rebellion included opposition to the Bourbon Reforms, an economic downturn in colonial Peru, and a grassroots revival of Inca cultural identity led by Túpac Amaru II, an indigenous cacique and the leader of the rebellion.
-While Amaru II was captured and executed by the Spanish in 1781, the rebellion continued for at least another year under other rebel leaders.
-Amaru II's rebellion was simultaneous, and occasionally cooperated, with the uprising of Túpac Katari in colonial-era Upper Peru (now Bolivia).
-The rebellion was the first large-scale attempt at an independence movement in Latin America and among the largest rebellions of the 18th century.
+The Rebellion of Túpac Amaru II was an uprising by kuraka-led Aymara, Quechua, and mestizo rebels aimed at overthrowing Spanish colonial rule in Peru, from 1780 to 1783.
+The causes of the rebellion included opposition to the Bourbon Reforms, an economic downturn in colonial Peru, and a grassroots revival of Inca cultural identity led by Túpac Amaru II, an indigenous kuraka and the leader of the rebellion.
+While Amaru II and other prominent rebel leaders were captured and executed by the Spanish in 1781, the rebellion continued for at least another year under Diego Cristóbal Túpac Amaru, Túpac Katari and Andrés Túpac Amaru, among others.

-The rebellion arose as a reaction to the imposition of the Bourbon Reforms in the Spanish viceroyalties of America and was led by the curaca José Gabriel Condorcanqui, known as Túpac Amaru II.
-These reforms, among others, forced the indigenous population to mine minerals under the Mit'a system.
+The rebellion arose as a reaction to the imposition of the Bourbon Reforms in the Spanish viceroyalties of America.
+These reforms, among others, forced the indigenous population to mine minerals under the Mit'a system, largely in Cerro Rico in Potosí.
 Among Túpac Amaru II's proclamations were the demands of the freedom of the indigenous population and the abolition of slavery.

 The rebellion began with the capture and execution of Antonio de Arriaga, the corregidor of Tinta.
-Tupac Amaru II abolished the forced distribution of goods and eliminated the forced labor of Potosí for the inhabitants of Tinta.
 This initial phase of the rebellion in Cusco and the south was marked by key victories, such as the capture of Ayaviri, the Battle of Pillpinto, and especially the Battle of Sangarará, which consolidated rebel control over the Cusco region.
 As royalist forces responded with a punitive expedition from Lima, the insurgent movement began to weaken.
-Túpac Amaru II was captured after being betrayed and retreating to Langui from the Battle of Checacupe in 1781.
-He, along with his family and other commanders, were executed in the Plaza de Armas of Cusco on 18 May 1981.
-Despite the death of Túpac Amaru II, Túpac Katari and other leaders continued the rebellion in Southern Peru and what is now Bolivia until 1783.
+Túpac Amaru II was captured after being betrayed when retreating to Langui after the defeat in the Battle of Combapata on 5 April, 1781, and Battle of Checacupe on 6 April.
+He, along with his family and other commanders, were executed in the Plaza de Armas of Cusco on 18 May, 1781.
+Despite the death of Túpac Amaru II, Túpac Katari and Diego Cristóbal Túpac Amaru continued the rebellion in until 1783.

+Tupac Amaru II's rebellion was simultaneous, and occasionally cooperated, with the uprising of Túpac Katari in colonial-era Upper Peru (now Bolivia).
+The rebellion was the first large-scale attempt at an independence movement in Latin America and the largest revolt in the Americas prior to the Spanish American wars of independence and Haitian Revolution.